Analysis | Charge that Trump fumbled the pandemic is strongly supported by available evidence

 The repeated refrain, offered both explicitly and through Trump’s public actions, has been that this thing is all but wrapped up.
 The country is still seeing about 40,000 new cases a day, twice the level of cases the country was seeing in mid-June when Pence (with Troye’s assistance) publicly announced that no second wave of infections was coming.
 But Trump’s back to holding indoor rallies where mask-wearing is purely performative.

 Again, it’s obvious why this is Trump’s approach.
-We’re less than 50 days from an election and trails his opponent on handling of the pandemic but generally leads on economic issues.
+We’re less than 50 days from an election and he trails his opponent on handling of the pandemic but generally leads on economic issues.
 A surge in the economy now would mean a much-needed boost in his political fortunes.

 The lesson he should have learned, six months in, is that the best route to restoring the economy is to address the virus.
-The problem we now face, with the pandemic still raging, is that it's unlikely that it can be controlled enough within the next month-and-a-half to right the economic ship.
-Meaning that Trump's damn-the-torpedoes approach to getting the economy ginned up, whatever the cost, may be the best we can expect.
+The problem we now face, with the pandemic still raging, is that it’s unlikely it can be controlled enough within the next month and a half to right the economic ship.
+Meaning that Trump’s damn-the-torpedoes approach to getting the economy ginned up, whatever the cost, may be the best we can expect.

 Which, one assumes, is the sort of thing that prompted Troye to speak out.